FlavioLeccese92/Rduinoiot/README.md

 <!-- badges: end -->

-**Rduinoiot** provides an easy way to connect to [Arduino Iot Cloud API](https://create.arduino.cc/iot/) with R. Functions allows to exploit [API methods](https://www.arduino.cc/reference/en/iot/api) for many purposes, manage your Arduino devices and dashboards and access to the data produced by sensors and sketches.
+**Rduinoiot** provides an easy way to connect to [Arduino Iot Cloud API](https://create.arduino.cc/iot/) with R. Functions allow to exploit [API methods](https://www.arduino.cc/reference/en/iot/api) for many purposes, manage your Arduino devices and dashboards and access to the data produced by sensors and sketches.